b3ngr33ni3r/reqall/README.md

-you can't access the calling script via the returned object. ie, if i call `reqall` from a script `index.js` then there will be no `index` property in the object. this is a node limitation (well technically this could work in node sometimes, but I've disabled it for sure), but also why would you ever want to do that.
+you can't access the calling script via the returned object. ie, if i call `reqall` from a script `index.js` then there will be no `index` property in the object. this is a node limitation (well technically this could work in node sometimes, but I've disabled it for sure), but also why would you ever want to do that (it'd be like a circular reference).

 ## Moar